niclabs/docker/README.md

-# docker
+#Docker
-Dockerfiles for Niclabs projects
+Repositoy to store Dockerfiles for Niclabs projects

+# Contributing
+This repository is intended to contain only Dockerfiles and instructions related to its use.
+Place your Dockerfiles and related files at `/project_name/ `